mkasa/klab/doc/fatt.md

 help
 ----
 You can see the description of a subcommand.
-For example, if you do not remember the options for 'fatt extract', than you would type
+For example, if you do not remember the options for 'fatt extract', then you would type

     fatt help extract